On turning 60, I thought I should take stock to ponder if have spent my years usefully.

 - I began writing a play on the life of Frederick Douglass.

 I think, on reflection, I have not led a life of quiet desperation.
-But that doesn’t mean it’s not been without crushing disappointments.
+But that doesn’t mean it’s been without crushing disappointments.

 Still, once more onto the breach, once more.